 In the fourth quarter 2022, revenues came to -249 million euros (-5 million euros in the fourth quarter 2021).
 They included the -16-million-euro impact of the revaluation of proprietary credit risk included in derivatives (DVA).
 As a reminder, they included in the fourth quarter 2021 a high level of positive non-recurring items and in particular, the impact of a positive non-recurring item amounting to +91 million euros.
 Operating expenses came to 190 million euros in the fourth quarter 2022.
-They included the exceptional impact of restructuring and adaptation costs in the amount of 103 million euros (61 million euros in the fourth quarter 2021) and IT reinforcement costs of 85 million euros (21 million euros in the fourth quarter 2021).
+They included the exceptional impact of restructuring and adaptation costs in the amount of 103 million euros (61 million euros in the fourth quarter 2021).
 The cost of risk had a release of 59 million euros, whereas it had been nil in the fourth quarter 2021.
 Other non-operating items came to 51 million euros (247 million euros in the fourth quarter 2021).
-As a reminder, in the fourth quarter 2021, they included the exceptional impact of +184 million euros in capital gains realised on the sale of buildings and a net write back in impairments to +75 million euros.
+As a reminder, in the fourth quarter 2021, they included the exceptional impact of +184 million euros.
 Pre-tax income of Corporate Centre thus came to -366 million euros (-18 million euros in the fourth quarter 2021).